How to Improve Your Posture

 A common complaint we hear from clients is feeling that they have poor posture.
 For each person the “perfect posture” is going to different, as we are not all the same and certain positions and postures will be comfortable for some, but not for others.
 Having poor posture can lead to lower back pain, thoracic (mid-back) pain, neck pain and headaches.
 Good posture is being able to hold your body in a position which leads to the least amount of stress on your muscles and joints.
 Because we are all built differently, this position will be different for everyone.

 Improving posture involves a combination of strengthening and stretching exercises.
 You need to build up endurance in the muscles that help maintain good posture and you need to stretch the muscles which, when tight, pull you into poor positions.
-While the muscles that need to be targeted will be slightly different for each person, there are some common problematic postures (often in combination) that can be easily addressed with some simple exercises provided by the physios at Instinct Health.
+While the muscles that need to be targeted will be slightly different for each person, there are some common problematic postures (often in combination) that can be easily addressed with some simple exercises or Pilates provided by the physios at Instinct Health.
 These include:

 1. Rounded shoulders